Are you having issues with peeling paint inside your home? It could be happening for one of the following reasons.

 Reason One: Improperly Applied Latex Paint over Oil Paint

-The correct way to cover an oil based paint with a latex one is to:
+The correct way to cover an oil-based paint with a latex-based paint is to:

-- Then you’ll want to use an oil based primer or hybrid primer to properly seal the oil based paint.
+- Use an oil-based primer or hybrid primer to seal off the leftover oil paint

-- Then you’ll apply the latex paint on top of the primer to cover.
-(Remembering to wait the proper amount of time between coats)
+- Apply the latex paint on top of the primer (Remember to wait the proper amount of time between coats)

 Reason Two: Improperly Cleaned Surface